Studio Rick Joy

 Problem

-An entrepreneur succeeds and as she sprints to keep up with day-to-day operations, the basic elements of good branding fall by the wayside until one day she realizes the initial homegrown visual identity is holding the firm back from realizing its full potential.
+An entrepreneur succeeds and as she sprints to keep up with day-to-day operations, the basic elements of good branding fall by the wayside until one day she realizes the initial homegrown visual identity is holding the business back from realizing its full potential.
 Boxhill came to us for a brand makeover.
 We recognized that the e-commerce powerhouse not only needed a fresh look for its identity and website, but needed to bring clarity to the underlying strategy.

 Outcome

 We conducted basic customer research to identify key factors associated with the brand’s equity and the competitive landscape.
 A SWOT analysis focused the brand story and gave us a field of defining elements.
 Once we articulated the ideas behind the brand strategy, the logo, color palette, typography, and website design followed.
-We redesigned the existing website, rewrote all copy and content, and designed brand standards.
+We redesigned the existing website, rewrote all copy and content, designed print, and brand standards.

 The result was a flexible and simple visual identity that connects the brand’s historical origins to the modern design of the products sold.
 The new identity elevated the brand and website which brought fresh enthusiasm to employees and vendor partnerships.